 Make a seating cushion

-For the seating, I used the same high-density foam I used on the back cushion.
+I used the same high-density foam on the back cushion for the seating.
 I measured the seating area on the chair and transferred the measurements to the foam.
 With a sharp knife, I cut the foam and covered it in a fleece fabric (you can also use the old cushion as a template).

-I used yarn and needle to sew the seams shut.
+I used yarn and needles to sew the seams shut.

-When I made the cushion this video help me to complete it in only one day!
+When I made the cushion, this video helped me to complete it in only one day!

-I hope you enjoyed the tutorial and please feel free to comment below if you have any questions, or share the tutorial with a friend if you think it will help.
+I hope you enjoyed the tutorial, and please feel free to comment below if you have any questions regarding Farmhouse Style Wingback Chair Makeover or share the tutorial with a friend if you think it will help.
 Thanks a lot for stopping by!